Charles "Tuna" Hainline United States Air Force Heritage Flight (A-10/TF-51D "Bum Steer") (June 30, July 1, July 3, July 4)

-Charles "Tuna" Hainline will join up in a P-51 Mustang with the A-10C Thunderbolt II Demo Team to form the United States Air Force Heritage Flight.
+Charles "Tuna" Hainline will fly the TF-51D Mustang "Bum Steer" and join up in formation with the A-10C Thunderbolt II Demo Team to form the United States Air Force Heritage Flight.

 The Heritage Flight, first flown in 1997, feature modern fighter and attack aircraft flying alongisde World War II, Korean and Vietnam-era planes in a dramatic display of our nation's air power history.
 The formations serve as a living memorial to the men and women who have served - or are currently serving - in the US Air Force and they proudly fly in support of Air Force recruiting and retention efforts.

 The Heritage Flight actually has a Michigan connection.
 Warbird aircraft never really flew alongside top-line fighter/attack aircraft until 1985, when the High on Kalamazoo Air Show in Kalamazoo, Michigan (about 20 minutes from Battle Creek) debuted the historic Grumman Cats Flight.
 This rare flight, consisting of the F-14 Tomcat and the other Grumman "Cat's" line was the first time the public had ever seen a flight showcasing history by putting the old with the new.
 This opened the doors to the US Navy Legacy Tailhook Flights and the US Air Force Heritage Flights we see today!